-The Company's financial instruments consist of cash, trade and other receivables, accounts payable and accrued liabilities, derivative financial instruments, lease liabilities and long-term debt.
+The Company's financial instruments consist of cash, trade and other receivables, accounts payable, accrued expenses and other liabilities and long-term debt.
 The fair values of these financial instruments, approximate carrying value as a result of their short-term nature.
 Financial assets measured at amortized cost include cash and trade and other receivables.
 The fair value of the long-term debt approximates its carrying amount as it has a floating interest rate.